 The Commission modified definitions and adopted new definitions in Regulation 84.
 The following definitions were modified to increase clarity or to achieve consistency with other revisions: "Agricultural Irrigation", "Resident-Controlled Landscape Irrigation", "Treater" and "User."
-The definition for "Agricultural Irrigation" was amended to include food crops and hemp.
-The definition of "Resident-Controlled Landscape Irrigation".
+The definition for "Agricultural Irrigation" was amended to include edible crops and hemp.
 The definition of "Resident-Controlled Landscape Irrigation" was changed to be more specific about what a residence is, and to match the new definition of Resident-Controlled Food Crop Irrigation".
 The definition of "Treater" was amended to include inspectors that work for Treaters to clarify that inspection requirements by the Treater could be completed by an employee of the Legally Responsible Person on the NOA.
+The definition of "User" was revised to clarify that included both legally responsible persons and entities.